sharktacos/OpenColorIO-configs/docs/Unreal.md

 ## Nuke

 In Nuke, read in thew file with a ```linear Rec.709 (sRGB)``` input transform.
 As UE's postprocess volume exposure adjustments are not applied to panoramic renders, you will need to make these in Nuke.
+In this example from the Matrix City Sample an exposure node of -5 stops has been applied.
 You can then write out the file in ```ACEScg``` output transform.

 ![ue](img/UE9.jpg)
 <br><br>